The Importance of Discussing Assumptions when Teaching Bootstrapping: General Assumptions for Simple Applications of Bootstrapping

-Note that, if $\theta_0$ is contained in the studentized interval given in Table \ref{tab:assumptions}, then The quantity in the center is $t(\textbf{x})$, the observed test statistic based on a studentized pivotal quantity.
-If we estimate the $\alpha/2$ and $1 - \alpha/2$ quantiles of the distribution of $t(\textbf{X})$ with the $(B + 1)(\alpha/2)$-th and $(B + 1)(1 -\alpha/2)$-th smallest values of the distribution of $t(\textbf{x}^*)$, then containment of $\theta_0$ in the studentized interval implies that $t(\textbf{x})$ is in the rejection region of the two-sided level-$\alpha$ bootstrap hypothesis test.
+However, note that if $\theta_0$ is contained in the studentized interval, then Since the quantity in the center is just the observed test statistic with respect to $\theta_0$, containment of $\theta_0$ in the two-sided studentized interval implies that this test statistic will fall in the rejection region of the two-sided level-$\alpha$ hypothesis test based on $t(\textbf{x}^*)$.
 Therefore, performing this hypothesis test is equivalent to rejecting values of $\theta_0$ which are not contained in the studentized interval.
+A similar explanation shows the relationship between one-sided tests and intervals.